 $203,388,186

-"Arrival" (2016), directed by Denis Villeneuve, has sparked debate among enthusiasts about its place within the pantheon of time travel films.
+"Arrival" (2016), directed by Denis Villeneuve, has ignited passionate discussions among sci-fi fans regarding its innovative approach to the concept of time in cinema.

 ActionSci-Fi